 How much will I get paid?

-The minimum wage is £3.30 per hour.
+The minimum wage for apprentices is £3.50 per hour.
 However, many apprentices earn significantly more – research shows that the average salary is approximately £5 per hour.
 You will be employed for a minimum of 30 hours per week, so you could earn £150 per week.*

 “My apprenticeship was great – I learnt so much and got to work with really inspiring people.
 It was the perfect stepping stone from formal education into full-time employment and the whole experience was above and beyond what I could have hoped for.
 Most importantly, I started to understand where I wanted to take my career in the future.
 Thanks to the Artswork apprenticeship, I am now employed full-time as a Communications Assistant, and I’m loving it!”